grimne/fbsd-nas/NOTES.md

 ```
 # camcontrol identify /dev/da4 | grep 'serial\ number' | cut -d" " -f 11
 ```
-Depends on `smartmontools` which is highly recommended to install anyway

 ## VMs and jails
 `vm-bhyve` + `iocage`